Skyline Foundation

 How to Apply

 Skyline Foundation does not have a public application process.
 The foundation operates on an invitation-only basis.
-Throughout the year, program team members actively identify and connect with potential partners whose work aligns with foundation priorities.
+Throughout the year, programme team members actively identify and connect with potential partners whose work aligns with foundation priorities.

 Getting on Their Radar